raulterraferrao/Md5Cracker/README.md

 Example:
 ./Md5-serial 5f4dcc3b5aa765d61d8327deb882cf99

-# Md5Cracker CUDA Manycore Version
+# Brute Force Md5Cracker CUDA Manycore Version

 ##Md5GPU.cu and md5.cu##
 It is a code made in Cuda that use your GPU instead of your CPU to find the corresponding password of your md5 hash, it is much faster than md5-serial.c and md5pthr.c but it needs a Nvidia grafic card and Cuda installed in your machine.